Marlwood School

-Marlwood School (founded 1606) is a state-funded secondary school currently part of the CSET academy chain.
+Marlwood School (founded 1606) is a state-funded co-educational secondary school currently part of the CSET multi-academy trust.
 Located at Alveston, South Gloucestershire, it is situated on the B3561 on the outskirts of the south-west of the village.

-Marlwood School has around 500 pupils aged 11–16.
+Marlwood School has around 550 pupils aged 11–16.

-In its most recent Ofsted inspection, Marlwood was rated ‘Requires Improvement’ overall and ‘Good’ in 3 out of 4 measures, with the report noting that the school ‘is enjoying a new lease of life.’
+In its most recent Ofsted inspection, Marlwood was rated ‘Good’ in all areas.

+House system

+The modern-day school operates a house system, whereby students are divided up into four houses, which are named after old English words for woodland and thus pick up the theme of ‘wood’ in Marlwood, the school site at one time being woodland belonging to the Marlwood estate.
+Houses are then broken down into tutor groups for each house per year.
+Each House is led by a member of staff and all staff members belong to a house:

+The houses compete throughout the year in various sporting, academic and performing art competitions.

 History

 Grammar school

 The school was founded in 1606 as Thornbury Free School.
 In the following centuries, it was housed in a number of buildings throughout Thornbury.
 In 1879 the school merged with Attwell’s Free School to become Thornbury Grammar School, moving to buildings on Gloucester Road.

 Comprehensive

 Thornbury Grammar School was relocated to new buildings on the outskirts of neighbouring Alveston in 1972 where it received its first comprehensive intake and was renamed Marlwood School under the headship of Terry Fazey.